content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/1-java-classes-objects-and-custom-class.md

 ## 1.1.1 Fields in Java

-The fields in class are known as member variables or instance variables
+The fields in class are known as instance variables

 -   Instance variables are declared in a class, but outside a method, constructor or any block.
 -   When space is allocated for an object in the heap, a slot for each instance variable value is created.